From gauging to duality in one-dimensional quantum lattice models: Duality matrix product operators

 Contraction of these triple line tensors takes place via identification of the simple objects on module strands of concatenated tensors, pairing basis vectors, and summing over them as detailed in ref.~\cite{Lootens2023}.

 Under the above conventions, a local $\mc C$-symmetric two-site operator can be depicted as

 where $\{\lambda_{\msf i, n}\}$ is a collection of complex numbers which may depend on all internal labels of the tensor on the right.
-For a generic choice of module category $\mc R$ the local operators \eqref{eq:MPOLadderTriple} act on a Hilbert space which is inherently constrained, as enforced by the action of $\mc C^\star_\mc R$ on $\mc R$.
-In fact, the Hilbert space only has a tensor product structure when $\mc R$ contains only one simple object, and is hence equivalent to the category of (finite-dimensional) vector spaces.
-More formally, the Hilbert space can be written as
+The underlying Hilbert space can be written as

 where periodic boundary conditions are implemented by identifying $R_1\equiv R_{L+1}$ for some chain length $L$.
+Note that this Hilbert space is generically constrained since the Hom space at $\msf i$ depends on those at $\msf i-1$ and $\msf i+1$ via the module objects $R_\msf i$ and $R_{\msf i+1}$ they share.
+In particular, the direct sum over $\{R\}$ is absent whenever $\mc R$ contains a single simple object, and $\mc R$ is thus equivalent to the category of (finite-dimensional) vector spaces.
+Hence, in that case, we obtain a tensor product Hilbert space.

 A generic symmetric local Hamiltonian acting on this space is then constructed as $\mbb H^\mc R = \sum_{\msf i}\sum_n \mbb h^\mc R_{\msf i, n}$.
 Note that one can always choose $\mc R=\mc C$, in which case the above Clebsch-Gordan coefficients boil down to the F-symbols of $\mc C$.\footnote{The term generalised Clebsch-Gordan coefficients stems from the fact that for the case of an invertible symmetry as described by the fusion category $\mc C = \Vect_G$, the category of $G$-graded vector spaces, the F-symbols appearing in \eqref{eq:PEPSTensors} coincide with the usual Clebsch-Gordan coefficients when the choice $\mc R=\Vect$ is made.
 Here, $\Vect$ stands for the category of complex finite-dimensional vector spaces.
 In that case the Morita dual is found to be $(\Vect_G)^\star_\Vect\simeq \Rep(G)$, the fusion category of complex finite-dimensional representations of $G$~\cite{Etingof2015,Lootens2020}.} As such, the lattice models considered in refs.~\cite{Lootens2023,Lootens2024} and this manuscript generalise the \emph{anyonic spin chains} first considered in ref.~\cite{Feiguin2006}.

 A \emph{duality} in the sense of ref.~\cite{Lootens2023} then amounts to changing the module category $\mc R$ while keeping the category $\mc C^\star_\mc R$ and the coefficients $\{\lambda_{\msf i,n}\}$ fixed.
 Since $\mc C^\star_\mc R$ is kept fixed throughout, we move to a lightweight notation in the expressions below by writing $\mc D$ for $\mc C^\star_\mc R$, thereby suppressing the dependency of $\mc D$ on the initial symmetry and choice of module category.
 Under such a duality transformation the local symmetric operators \eqref{eq:MPOLadderTriple} are mapped to dual local symmetric operators, charged local operators are mapped to disorder operators and the spectrum is preserved up to degeneracies if closed boundary conditions are accounted for as discussed below in sec.~\ref{sec:twisted}.
 The latter can heuristically be understood from the fact that the algebra of local operators, spanned by operators of the form \eqref{eq:MPOLadderTriple}, in particular its structure constants, is fully specified by the fixed fusion category $\mc D$.